BBaysinger/bb-portfolio/README.md

 Notes:

-- Dry runs prevent unintended destructive actions.
+- Dry runs prevent unintended destructive actions (`:dry` suffix or dedicated script variant).
-- Secrets never enter the repo or images; all pulled at deploy time.
+- Secrets never enter the repo or images; all injected at deploy time via orchestrated env regeneration.
-- Use proxy mode for production‑parity URLs and relative API paths.
+- Use proxy mode for production‑parity hostnames and relative API paths.

 ---